First Fridays | April 3 at NHM

 At the center of the night is the launch of Life, from Our Guts to the Galaxy: Rethinking the Living World, a new discussion series from the Planetary Program at the Berggruen Institute.
 April's discussion “Life at the Planetary Scale,” features Austin Hendy, Assistant Curator of Invertebrate Paleontology, NHM, and Margaret McFall-Ngai, Faculty Associate, Caltech/Staff Researcher, Carnegie Science in conversation with neuroscientist, Dr. Yewande Pearse.
 Together, they examine how life and Earth have influenced one another over billions of years, and how that relationship continues to shape the planet we live on today.

 The night comes alive with DJ sets from MIDI Riperton and GRACE KTOWN in the African Mammal Hall.
-In the North American Mammal Hall, featured musical performances keep the energy going into the evening.
+In the North American Mammal Hall, opener nomi. takes the stage before a live set from Los Angeles based singer-songwriter Arima Ederra.
 Between sets, guests can move freely through the museum, discovering collections and interactive moments across galleries and public spaces.

-Throughout the evening, enjoy cocktails from museum bars, grab a bite from a rotating lineup of local food trucks, and connect with museum experts, artists, and community partners through hands-on activities and pop-ups.
+Throughout the evening, enjoy cocktails from bars throughout the museum, grab a bite from an expanded lineup of local food trucks, and connect with museum experts, artists, and community partners through hands-on activities and pop-ups.

 Schedule Overview